nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Aug 15 2025)
+### Joke of the day (Sat Aug 16 2025)
 <!-- joke -->
->Most boots are made for walkin'.
-Chuck Norris' boots ain't that merciful.
+>You know how they say if you die in your dream then you will die in real life?
+In actuality, if you dream of death then Chuck Norris will find you and kill you.
 <!-- /joke -->

-*Last update: Fri, 15 Aug 2025 01:02:19 GMT*
+*Last update: Sat, 16 Aug 2025 00:59:18 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)